imtiazmehmood/imtiazmehmood/README.md

 ## 🚀 Quick Overview
 🎓 I hold a Master’s degree in Computer Science. </br>
 💼 I work as an AI-Enabled Full Stack Developer specializing in React, React Native, Node.js, and OpenAI technologies. </br>
-🤖 I’ve built features such as custom chatbots, AI agents, and automation workflows integrated directly into applications. </br>
+🤖 I have built features such as custom chatbots, AI agents, and automation workflows integrated directly into applications. </br>
 🤝 I’m interested in collaborating on open-source projects and innovative tech ideas. </br>
 💬 Have a question or need support?
 I’m always happy to help. </br>